IRCAD/trusted_code_nsd/README.md

 │   ├── processed           <- The final, canonical data sets for modeling.
 │   └── raw                 <- The original, immutable data dump.
 ├── docs                    <- Directory for Sphinx documentation in rst or md.
-├── environment.yml         <- The conda environment file for reproducibility.
 ├── models                  <- Trained and serialized models, model predictions, │                              or model summaries.
 ├── notebooks               <- Jupyter notebooks.
 Naming convention is a number (for